 Since 1904, being a force for public good has been embedded in our purpose.
-In December 2020,
+In December 2020, we made commitments to the UN Sustainable Development Goals which we are measuring and will report on in our annual integrated report.

 We believe that accountancy is a cornerstone profession of society and is vital helping economies, organisations and individuals to grow and prosper.
 It does this by creating robust trusted financial and business management, combating corruption, ensuring organisations are managed ethically, driving sustainability, and providing rewarding career opportunities.